Sunrise Charters

 next-image

-Let's chat about the stars of the show – the fish we'll be chasing.
+Let's chat about the stars of the show – the fish!
+This trip targets three of South Padre's most popular inshore species: black drum, speckled trout, and redfish.
 Each one's got its own personality, and trust me, they're all a blast to catch.

 Learn more about the species